DenisVoinescu/MyFirstSpringAPI/README.md

 ![image](https://github.com/DenisVoinescu/MyFirstSpringAPI/assets/126812746/e312cf95-2087-4429-a679-8d96305aeb1c)

-As you can see in this small project I learned how to use the 4 methods and experienced a bit with Spring Boot.
+As you can see in this small project I learned how to use the 4 http methods and experienced a bit with Spring Boot.